Start Your UK Citizenship Practice Test

 Again, just like everything else in life, practice makes perfect.
 The more prepared you are, the more confident you will be when doing the actual test, and this increases your chances of success.

-Can I afford not to do the UK Citizenship Test Practice?
+Can I afford not to do the life in the UK test online practice questions?

 You can choose whether to do or not to do the mock practice tests.
 However, just like students need to do revisions to perform in their exams, so is the Life in the UK Practice Test.
 Remember, these mock tests are highly realistic in terms of layout and difficulty.
 By doing them, you are covering all the material required to perform in the actual test.